Osornophryne sumacoensis

 Osornophryne sumacoensis is a species of toad in the family Bufonidae.
-It is endemic to the Ecuador and only found in the forests surrounding a small crater lake on the eastern slopes of Sumaco, a volcano in the Napo Province.
+It is endemic to Ecuador and only found in the forests surrounding a small crater lake on the eastern slopes of Sumaco, a volcano in the Napo Province.

 Description

 Osornophryne sumacoensis females measure about 32.5 mm in snout–vent length (mean of three individuals).
-Skin has many tubercles.
-The back and limbs are blueish-black, but the belly is blue with black spots.
-Head is small.
+The skin has many tubercles.
+The back and limbs are blueish-black, and the belly is blue with black spots.
+The head is small.

-Osornophryne sumacoensis can be active both day and night.
+Osornophryne sumacoensis can be active during both the day and the night.
 It is a terrestrial species.
-During the daytime specimens have been found under leaf-litter.
+During the daytime, specimens have been found under leaf-litter.

 Reproduction

 Osornophryne sumacoensis has direct development.
 Eggs are laid on soil under vegetation.

 Habitat and conservation

 Osornophryne sumacoensis inhabits the cloud forest surrounding the lake, at 2500–2800 m asl.
 The forest is dominated by bamboo (Chusquea sp.), Ficus, and other trees up to 20 m tall.

 The species lives within the Sumaco Napo-Galeras National Park.
-Volcanic eruption is a threat to this species restricted to a single location.
+Volcanic eruption is a threat to this species, which is restricted to a single location.